Siberpone/ponyverse/README.md

 ## Changelog
 #### 2023-04-03
+* resolved preset selector issues, should work fine now.
 * added [blocks](BLOCKS.md) descriptions and sample usage section.
 * updated README with info on contributing and future plans.

 #### 2023-04-02
-* tuned up presets a little bit and added a new one. **Note:** presets selector is a little wonky atm, use with caution.
+* tuned up presets a little bit and added a new one. ~~**Note:** presets selector is a little wonky atm, use with caution.~~
 * updated attire block and expanded attire-related thesaurus.
 * refactored some backend stuff.